PushItToProd/sudoku-solver-strategic/notes.md

 - `solve_sudoku` entrypoint
   - [x] validation and error reporting - `solve_sudoku` should rely on `sudoku.New()` to report error states
   - [x] factor out argument parsing and invocation of the `sudoku` package

+## 2025-12-07

+- All tests are passing
+- I use `sudoku.New` to detect issues with the provided puzzle string
+- I copied in my brute force sudoku solver as a fake implementation for `solve_sudoku`
+  - this doesn't interoperate with the `sudoku` package at all

+---

+# Scratch

+- [ ] expect output to contain "naked single" when there's a naked single
+- [x] start unit tests
+- [ ] accept puzzle on stdin
+- [ ] implement a command that gets the next step towards solving the puzzle
+  - e.g. if you provide a puzzle with a naked single in one position, the command prints something like `naked single in rXcY` and maybe the next state after filling in the naked single
+  - internally we could have a unit testable interface that returns a struct defining the next action to take
+- [ ] enable using the puzzles from `./tests/puzzles` as Go test fixtures to avoid duplication